BGNC/BloodGPT/README.md

 Future Improvements

-	•	Advanced AI Models: Integration with specialized healthcare models like BioBERT for domain-specific insights.
+	•	Advanced AI Models: Enhance BloodAI using BioBERT and healthcare-specific transformers.
 	•	Multi-language Support: To enable analyses and insights in different languages.
 	•	OCR Integration: For handwritten notes in blood test PDFs.